 What does this mean for you?

-Without an SSL, website owners may not be viewed as ‘legitimate’ to new customers searching them online.
+Without an SSL, website owners may not be viewed as ‘legitimate’ to visitors searching them online.

-Existing customers may not be able to make a purchase either, as eCommerce payment gateways are stopping all payments going through non-secure sites.
+Existing customers may not be able to make a purchase from your online store, as eCommerce payment gateways are stopping all payments going through non-secure sites.
 Hence, a secure website is a necessary key for success for online business.

 What are the impacts of not having SSL?

-Without an SSL, your website and online business will be affected gradually and seriously.
+Without an SSL, your website and online business will be affected seriously.
 Infographic below illustrated that its negative impacts onwards SEO, google ranking, geolocation and even the effectiveness in digital advertising.

 What can you do to avoid this?